MITGameLab/OpenRelativity/README.md

 ## Acknowledgments

-Thank you to Gerd Kortemeyer and the MIT Game Lab for their contribution and instruction on this project
+Thank you to Gerd Kortemeyer and the MIT Game Lab for their contribution and instruction on this project.

+Thanks to users tyoc213, matthewh806, and sethwoodworth for contributing to the repo!